 Swimming in Venice’s canals is illegal.
 Local authorities have implemented strict regulations to preserve the city’s infrastructure, protect public health, and maintain safety.
 Violators face hefty fines of €350 or more and may even be expelled from the city under a DASPO urban prohibition order.
 For example, two surfers fined €1,500 each in 2022 were also banned from Venice after attempting to ride waves on the Grand Canal.

-The rules apply to both tourists and locals, ensuring that the canals remain navigable for gondolas, water taxis.
+The rules apply to both tourists and locals, ensuring that the canals remain navigable for gondolas and water taxis.

 Buy Venice City Passes